brainhackorg/brainhack_cloud/README.md

 # ***Brainhack Cloud***

-Brainhack Global is bringing exciting cloud computing facilities to its community in a collaboration with Oracle Cloud! :tada:
+Brainhack Global is bringing exciting cloud computing facilities to its community in a collaboration with Oracle for Research! :tada:

-As the Brainhack Global organizaton, we applied for funding this project with Oracle Cloud for Research and the project is funded with $230,000.00 AUD from 29th of January 2022 until 28th of January, 2024.
+As the Brainhack Global organizaton, we applied for funding this project with Oracle for Research and the project is funded with $230,000.00 AUD from 29th of January 2022 until 28th of January, 2024.

 We are so excited to think what amazing projects this opportunity will bring to the Brainhack Global community!:brain: 👩‍🔬 👨‍🔬